mattermost/docs/source/process/product-recipes-information-architecture.rst

 Below are the things you should follow for organizing product recipes.

 - Write as per the document present in `administration/product-recipes-template.rst`.
-- You should write all the product recipes in the `product-recipes` directory.
+- Write all products recipes in the `product-recipes` directory.
-- If you create any new file you should add the file in the table of contents document.
+- If you create any new file add the file in the table of contents document.
-- Every product recipe should be linked with a blog.
+- Link product recipe with a blog.
 - Different teams and members can use the product recipes that were created.
-Make sure you properly add the tags so that the user can get the information easily.
+Add tags tags so that the user can get the information easily.